IrisAkada/HR-Data-class-work./README.md

 |198                     | Single        | Male  |
  Total:1233

-Observing very closely the Married Male are more in number in the organization with the total Number of 348.
+Observing very closely the Married Male are more in number in the organization with the total Number of 348, than employee on other marital status.